Krys012/TechInterventionPlanner/README.md

   - Logging of actions
   - Checking technician availability
   - Optimal scheduling of interventions
-  - Data persistence with save/load functionality
+  - Data export functionality
 - The CLI interface interacts only with this facade

-**Avantages :**
+**Advantages:**
 - Simplification of system use for client code
 - Decoupling between subsystems and the user interface
 - Centralization of coordination logic

 ### 4. Observer

-**Definition :** This pattern defines a one-to-many dependency between objects, so that when one object changes state, all its dependents are notified and updated automatically.
+**Definition:** This pattern defines a one-to-many dependency between objects, so that when one object changes state, all its dependents are notified and updated automatically.

-** UML Structure :**
+**UML Structure:**

 ```mermaid
 classDiagram